35 Sights in Liège, Belgium (with Map and Images)

 Show sight on map

-The Passage Lemonnier is a covered walkway in the centre of Liège in Belgium that is home to shops of all types.
-It connects the Vinâve d'Île to the rue de l'Université and is crossed in the centre by the rue Lulay-des-Fèbvres.
-Built between 1836 and 1838 by the architects Louis-Désiré Lemonnier and Henri-Victor Beaulieu, the Passage Lemonnier, whose name was drawn by lot between the two master builders, is the oldest covered commercial passage in Belgium; it preceded by eight years the Galeries Royales Saint-Hubert by the architect Jean-Pierre Cluysenaar, inaugurated in Brussels in 1847.
+The Passage Lemonnier is a covered walkway in the centre of Liège in Belgium that houses shops of all types.
+It connects the Vinâve d'Île to the rue de l'Université and is crossed, in its centre, by the rue Lulay-des-Fèbvres.
+Built between 1836 and 1838 by the architects Louis-Désiré Lemonnier and Henri-Victor Beaulieu, the Passage Lemonnier, whose name was drawn by lot between the two master builders, is the oldest covered commercial passage in Belgium; it preceded by eight years the Royal Galleries of Saint-Hubert by the architect Jean-Pierre Cluysenaar, inaugurated in Brussels in 1847.

 Wikipedia: Passage Lemonnier (FR)